Revenue Architecture

 VIP Skybox Leases

-10 private suites with dedicated F&B and VIP entrance.
+10 private suites with dedicated hosts, in-suite dining, and private bar.
+Multi-course meals served during every event.
 Annual leases.

 Sponsorships & Naming Rights